ramonaharrison/nyt-android-workshop/intro-to-android-development.md

 ---

+> :raising_hand: :raising_hand: :raising_hand:

+^ Show of hands: how many people do something other than write code for their day job?
+Is anyone here writing code for the first time?

+---

 # Format
 - Live coding
 - Ask questions!
+- Quick break @ 3 pm
 - We'll be available here from 4 - 5 pm

 ---